acsicuib/YAFS/README.md

 Improvements
 ------------
+- may / 23 / 2019 New improvements are included.
+Highlight that workloads/users and mobile endpoints can be represented through *gpx traces*.
+Geopositional libraries are required
 - june / 25 / 2018 Bug Fixed - The DES.src metric of the CSV results is fixed.
 Identifies the DES-process who sends the message
 - june / 20 / 2018 Messages from sources have an unique identifier that is copied in all the transmissions.
 We can trace each application invocation.